ThumulaPerera/oauth-agent-node-express/README.md

 ### ID tokens and refresh tokens

-2 storage options are available for storing ID token and refresh tokens; `cookie` or `redis`.
-The default storage option is cookie.
-This can be configured by setting the environment variable `SESSION_STORAGE`.
+ID token and refresh tokens are encrypted and stored in a Redis.

-If redis is configured as the storage option, redis connection details must be configured using the following environment variables.
+Redis connection details must be configured using the following environment variables.

 - `REDIS_HOST`
 - `REDIS_PORT`
 - `REDIS_USERNAME`
 - `REDIS_PASSWORD`

-The tokens will be encrypted in either case.

 ## Deployment